 Layoffs – Don't Leave Your Unpaid Overtime Behind

-With the recent drop in oil prices, an increasing number of energy related employers have announced plans to cut jobs this year.
-The near-term outlook doesn’t look much brighter with new job postings for operators, field technicians, pumpers, roustabouts and similar jobs down by 42%.
-While not an uncommon occurrence in the volatile oil and gas industry, it is important that employees are aware of their rights and protect themselves through the process.
+While layoffs are not an uncommon occurrence in the cyclical oil and gas industry, it is important that employees are aware of their rights and protect themselves through the process.

-There are numerous articles giving advice on how to prepare for energy company job cuts, but there is one particular point that most overlook – an employee’s right to recover unpaid overtime wages.
+There are numerous articles giving advice on what employees facing a layoff should do, their legal rights and how to prepare for energy company job cuts, but there is one particular point that most overlook – an employee’s right to recover unpaid overtime wages.
 Regardless of what they sign, employees need to know that they likely still have the right to recover any unpaid overtime wages that were unlawfully withheld.

 Misclassification of workers as “exempt” from overtime pay requirements has been widespread throughout the energy industry for decades, however, it has gone largely ignored until recently.
 In the last several years there has been a steady stream of claims filed on behalf of oilfield workers seeking to recover back overtime pay.
 These cases have been largely successful and have recovered millions of dollars for workers who had been paid using the following schemes:

 - Day Rate Pay with No Overtime

 - Straight Time Hourly Pay for All Hours

 - Salary (sometimes plus bonus and/or day-rate) with No Overtime for “field” type jobs that do not qualify for exemption from the overtime pay requirements.